Linerichka/SoundSystem-With-Eazy-Sound-Manager/README.md

 ## Questions and answers:
 * **Tell us more about how SoundSystem speeds up the development process.
 What steps does it simplify or automate?** Using the plugin, there is no need to design the architecture of the sound circuit, you do not need to think about the complex interactions of a bunch of elements with each other, it is enough to add the necessary blocks to the stage and link them to your project.
 * **Can I use SoundSystem to create complex sound scenarios, or is it more suitable for basic settings?** You can use the plugin to create complex scenarios.
 The plugin covers most of the possible needs.
 * **For projects of what level is the use of SoundSystem optimal?** Formally, SoundSystem is a tool with similar functionality as FMOD, but it has slightly fewer features, hence the very low entry threshold compared to the same FMOD.
-Therefore, answering the question: 2D indie games of small and medium size, using an event-oriented architecture (EDA), are considered optimal for use.
+Therefore, answering the question: 2D indie games of small and medium size, using an event-driven architecture (EDA), are considered optimal for use.
 * **Why is using SoundSystem for 3D games not optimal?
 Is this related to the features of 3D sound?** That's right.
 Although using Steam Audio is possible, the functionality of working with this tool is somewhat limited.
 * **If I want to make changes to sound schemes in the future, how easy will it be to refactor using SoundSystem?** The modular scheme allows you to change only the necessary modules without affecting other components in any way, thanks to this approach, refactoring will take a minimum of time.
-* **How does SoundSystem ensure modularity when using multiple instances on stage?** When using SoundSystem, it is recommended to use the event-oriented architecture (EDA) of the project.
+* **How does SoundSystem ensure modularity when using multiple instances on stage?** When using SoundSystem, it is recommended to use the event-driven architecture (EDA) of the project.
 Thanks to this solution, each individual component of the sound circuit will be independent of each other and controlled only by events.
 * **If I have difficulties using SoundSystem or have an idea for improvement, how can I get support or leave a suggestion?** Contact me in any way, for example on GitHub.
 I am developing this plugin for my own use as well, so I will support it for a long time and any suggestions or questions are welcome.